Get 10% Off Your First Order! Free Shipping On Qualifying Orders Over $99

 For special education teams, understanding these features makes it easier to select appropriate equipment and advocate for student needs. eSpecial Needs offers a range of adaptive strollers designed for schools and families, with options that support everything from basic positioning to more complex support requirements.

-How is an adaptive stroller different from a pediatric wheelchair?
+How is an adaptive stroller different from a regular stroller?